-While short on real attractions, the Chachapoyas town itself is a pleasant place to be based, boasting colonial-period architecture and a perfectly square main plaza measuring 100 metres along each side.
+While short on real attractions, the Chachapoyas town itself is a pleasant place to be based, boasting the colonial-period architecture and a perfectly square main plaza measuring 100 meters along each side.
 The town is famous for fruit liqueurs and anybody spending a night or two there may choose to track down some of the bars where they can be sampled.
-Decent eating and sleeping options are also available
+Decent eating and sleeping options are also available.

 This corner of Peru is a far cry from the usual tourist haunts of the Sacred Valley or the popular hiking trails of the Cordillera Blanca like the Laguna 69 hike or the Santa Cruz trek, or the Inca Trail, but it boasts some of Peru’s most compelling and underrated sights, all within striking distance of Chachapoyas.
 Below are some of the highlights of the Chachapoyas Region:

 The imposing pre-Incan city of Kuélap is one of the attractions of the Chachapoyas region.
 Built in the sixth century CE, this site was lost until its rediscovery in 1843, and much of its significance is still unknown today.
 Kuélap is characterised by massive stone walls up to 20 metres in height and includes several religious structures including the Tintero (‘ink well’), a site of supposed human sacrifice.